defenseunicorns/uds-cli/docs/runner.md

          - cmd: echo ${FOO}
    ```

+1. As an environment variable prefixed with `UDS_`.
+In the example above, if you create an env var `UDS_FOO=bar`, then the`FOO` variable would be set to `bar`.

 1. Using the `--set` flag in the CLI : `uds run foo --set FOO=bar`

 To use a variable, reference it using `${VAR_NAME}`

-Note that variables also have the following attributes:
+Note that variables also have the following attributes when setting them with YAML:

 - `sensitive`: boolean value indicating if a variable should be visible in output
 - `default`: default value of a variable
   - In the example above, if `FOO` did not have a default, and you have an environment variable `UDS_FOO=bar`, the default would get set to `bar`.

-### Environment Variables
+#### Environment Variable Files

 To include a file containing environment variables that you'd like to load into a task, use the `envPath` key in the task.
 This will load all of the environment variables in the file into the task being called and its child tasks.